The Smart Way to Plan Food for a Party of 50

 If you’ve ever wondered what to serve, how much food is enough, or how to stay sane while doing it, you’re in the right place.
 Let’s make feeding a crowd feel easy, doable, and even fun.

 Aside from planning food for 50 people, you’ll need to think about space, equipment, and storage.
 If your kitchen is teeny tiny, it’s okay.
 Borrow extra tables, coolers, and even a friend’s fridge if necessary.
+Pull out (or purchase/borrow) serving platters, large pots, pans and cookware.

-More from Chef-menus.com
+More on Chef-menus.com

 Cooking for a Crowd on a Budget